top of page

 The co-working areas are designed

-robust tables for deep thinking,
+Quiet tables for deep thinking.

-focus rooms that hold silence,
+Focus rooms that hold silence.

-small cabins where you can speak undisturbed.
+Small cabins in which one can speak undisturbed.

-You sit down —
+You sit down,

 and suddenly work no longer feels heavy,